 - Get your passport, visa, shots, camera, luggage, start raising money and get ready for the experience of a lifetime.

 - Continue to pray every day that God will use you in a mighty way to serve Him!

 FAQ's about the Student Mission Program at Union College

 Who can be a Student Missionary?

-- Must be baptized (this applies to all calls through the General Conference)
+- Must be a baptized member of the Seventh-day Adventist Church (this applies to all calls through the General Conference)